TanukiSharp/ItchyPassword/README.md

 1. Open [ItchyPassword] and enter your master key.
 2. You'll be redirected to the **Settings** page to configure a connector.
 Skip this for now.
-3. Navigate to the **Vault** page and click the `+` button to create a new item.
+3. Navigate to the **Static key** page from the sidebar.
+This page lets you generate a static key without creating a vault item yet.
-4. Choose **Static key** as the type.
-5. Set the **public part** to something memorable, for example `google.com/myemail@gmail.com`.
+4. Set the **public part** to something memorable, for example `google.com/myemail@gmail.com`.
-6. Leave alphabet, length, and version at their defaults so you can regenerate this key from memory alone.
+5. Leave alphabet, length, and version at their defaults so you can regenerate this key from memory alone.
-7. Copy the generated static key and go to your Google account settings to change your password to it.
+6. Copy the generated static key and go to your Google account settings to change your password to it.
-8. Go back to **Settings** and configure the **Google Drive** connector.
-Authenticate with your (new) Google password.
+7. Go back to [ItchyPassword], navigate to **Settings**, and configure the **Google Drive** connector.
+For more information about setting up the **Google Drive** connector, refer to the **Google Drive** section below.
+Once done, click the **Activate** button.
-9. Save your vault.
+8. A Google authentication popup will open — log in with your (new) Google password.
+9. Navigate to the **Vault** page and click the `+` button to create a new item.
+10. Choose **Static key** as the type and set the same public part you used in step 4 (e.g., `google.com/myemail@gmail.com`).
+Keep the default alphabet, length, and version.
+11. Save the item.
 You're all set.

 > **Warning**
 > Make sure you remember the public part you chose for Google.
 If you forget it, you won't be able to regenerate the static key, and you'll be locked out of both Google and your vault.